epic-gateway/true-ingress/README.md

 ### Test

-First let's put compiled binaries into docker image:
+First let's put all compiled binaries and helper scripts into docker image:

-    make prod-img
+    make docker

-> Note: first execution will build the docker image and will take several minutes, subsequent executions take only few seconds.
+> Note: first execution will build the docker image and will take several minutes, subsequent executions will take only few seconds.
-> Note: `make [all]` will build sources including update of prod-image in single step.

 And then you can build testing topology and run basic test:

     make test

+> Note: `make test` executed `make docker` on your behalf.

+There are alot more tests.
 For detailed information about testing topology and additional test cases proceed to [test](test/) folder.

-> Note: type `make help` to get list of allowed operations.
+### Install

+On order to run PFC on your local setup create pfc.tar.bz2:

+    make tar

+Copy this archive to machine where you want to execute it and unpack to desired location e.g.:

+    tar -jvxf pfc.tar.bz2 -C /opt/pfc/

+Don't forget to add new location to your PATH:

+    export PATH="/opt/pfc/bin:${PATH}"

+#### Attach to eth0

+Now the PFC is installed, you can attach it to interface eth0:

+    sudo pfc_start.sh eth0 "PFC-TEST" 9 9 5000 6000 10 2 3

+Where:

+    syntax: $0 <nic> <name> <conf-rx> <conf-tx> <port-min> <port-max> [<gue-delay>] [<sweep-delay>] [<sweep-count>]
+        <nic>             - Interface to bind PFC to
+        <name>            - Instance name
+        <conf-rx>         - PFC Inress configuration flags
+        <conf-tx>         - PFC Egress configuration flags
+        <port-min>        - Gue tunnel port range lower bound
+        <port-max>        - Gue tunnel port range upper bound
+        <gue-delay>       - (Optional) Interval of sending GUE pings (in seconds)
+        <sweep-delay>     - (Optional) Interval of checking stale session (in seconds)
+        <sweep-count>     - (Optional) Number of inactivity cycles before expiration

+> Note: Ingress and Egress configuration flags are described [here](src/README.md)

+If root doesn't share your PATH update yet, use:

+    sudo env "PATH=$PATH" pfc_start.sh eth0 "PFC-TEST" 9 9 5000 6000 10 2 3

+#### Detach from eth0

+    sudo pfc_stop.sh eth0

+or

+    sudo env "PATH=$PATH" pfc_stop.sh eth0